 4. 1000 – The Old Empire of Ghana is at its Peak

-The Old Ghana empire controlled the trade of all gold and salt in that part of the world, and a good proportion of the newly discovered element iron, for several hundred years, and this was the major thing that made it so powerful.
+The Old Ghana empire controlled the trade of all gold and salt in that part of the world, and a good proportion of the then newly discovered element iron, for several hundred years, and this was the major thing that made it so powerful.
 It was an intermediary, controlling the trade between the Berber and Arab salt traders that were north of it and the ivory and gold producers to the south.
-By this time it had extended to incorporate large chunks of these areas as subjects of the empire and claimed tributes from them, including some of the richest gold mines in the world at Bambuk, on the Senegal river (a location that was a closely guarded imperial secret at the time).
+By this time, it had extended to incorporate large chunks of these areas as subjects of the empire and claimed tributes from them, including some of the richest gold mines in the world at Bambuk, on the Senegal River (a location that was a closely guarded imperial secret at the time).
 Its capital, Kumbi Saleh, was the hub of all this trade, and Ghana had an organised taxation system in place to make sure it received its dues from it all, and a standing army of around 200,000 warriors who supplied security and safe passage to the many caravans on its trade routes.

 5. 1040 – Bassi ascended to the Throne

 Bassi was the second last ruler of the empire, ruling until 1062.
-The fast developing skills of the Ghanaians in iron working led to much stronger weapons that had hitherto been known, such as iron-tipped spears, and contributed considerably to the empire’s battle successes.
+The fast developing skills of the Ghanaians in iron-working led to much stronger weapons that had hitherto been known, such as iron-tipped spears, and contributed considerably to the empire’s battle successes.
 These battles also provided the empire with large numbers of slaves to carry out the physical labour needed in mines and on their many rich farms.

 6. 1054 – Ibn Yasin captures Aoudaghast